-The range of super-curricular activities is huge, some cost but many are free and, with the internet, there are plenty of opportunities to go that extra mile and show a passion for the subject you potentially want to study at university.
+The range of super-curricular activities is extensive; some cost but many are free and, with the internet, there are plenty of opportunities to go that extra mile and show a passion for the subject you potentially want to study at a higher level.
 When engaging with a super-curricular activity, it is a good idea to keep a record and think about the impact of the activity on your existing knowledge about the subject, how it has developed your thinking or knowledge, any skills developed and so on.
-You could download this guide, created by Queen’s College, Cambridge, to help you record your activities.

 Below are some examples of super curricular activities that are appropriate for all subjects.
-For subject-specific resources, visit each department’s page by navigating the menu on the left-hand side of the curriculum section.
+For subject-specific resources, visit each department’s page by navigating the menu on the left-hand side.

 Trips, visits and lectures